Blue-Beaker/backpack-display-mod/README.md

 Adds a tooltip to show what's in your backpack, shulker box or other container item.
 Configurable of how to get contents for the container item.

+Configurable options(See the mod's config):
+- The items that the mod's tooltip should be shown for
+- Position and color of the tooltip
+- Optional hold or release a keybind to show the tooltip

 ## Config Format
 `displayRules` is the main config of the mod.
 It lets you to add new container  items to display the backpack tooltip, with the following format:
 Format: `<modID>:<itemID>[:meta]#<rule type>#<rule definition>`